niklr/angular-material-datatransfer/README.md

 ```

 ### Core configuration
-* `showUploadDropzone` Indicates if the built-in dropzone element used to drop folders/files to be uploaded should be shown.
+* `showUploadDropzone` Indicates if the built-in dropzone element enabling the user to drop folders/files to be uploaded should be shown.
 (Default: `'true'`)
-* `uploadBrowseElementId` The identifier of the element used to add files to be uploaded.
+* `uploadBrowseElementId` The identifier of the element enabling the user to add files to be uploaded.
 (Default: `undefined`)
-* `uploadDropElementId` The identifier of the element used to drop folders/files to be uploaded.
+* `uploadDropElementId` The identifier of the element enabling the user to drop folders/files to be uploaded.
 (Default: `undefined`)
 * `paginationRppOptions` The pagination options containing the numbers defining how many results should be shown per page.
 (Default: `[5, 10, 25]`)
 * `simultaneousDownloads` Number of simultaneous downloads.
 (Default: `2`)
 * `downloadMethod` HTTP method to use when downloading from the server (`GET`, `POST`, `PUT`, `PATCH`).
 (Default: `GET`)